hmrc/file-transmission/README.md

 The body of a request for transmission of a file in a batch would typically comprise the below:
 - `callbackUrl` - URL provided by the consuming service, that is used by `file-transmission` to notify whether the request was accepted by MDG.
 Please be aware that this should be an HTTPS endpoint.
-- `requestTimeoutInSeconds` - duration during which `file-transmission` will try to deliver file details to MDG before giving up (this field is optional)
+- `deliveryWindowDurationInSeconds` - duration during which `file-transmission` will try to deliver file details to MDG before giving up (this field is optional)
 - Batch information
   - `batchId` - unique batch identifier
   - `fileCount` - number of files in the batch